 The origins of yoga can be traced back over 5,000 years to ancient India, where it was developed as a spiritual discipline.
 The term “yoga” is derived from the Sanskrit word “yuj,” which means to unite or join, symbolizing the integration of body, mind, and spirit.
 Early texts, such as the Vedas and Upanishads, outline various practices aimed at achieving self-realization and enlightenment.

-As yoga evolved, various schools and philosophies emerged, each contributing unique practices and interpretations.
+As yoga evolved over the years, various schools, methods and philosophies emerged, each contributing unique practices and interpretations.
 The Yoga Sutras of Patanjali, written around 200 BCE, codified many of these teachings, outlining an eightfold path (Ashtanga) that includes ethical guidelines, physical postures (asanas), breathing techniques (pranayama), and meditation.
 This comprehensive approach emphasizes not only physical fitness but also mental clarity and emotional stability, making yoga a profound practice for personal development.

 B. Different Styles of Yoga

-Yoga comprises a diverse range of styles, each offering distinct approaches and benefits.
+Yoga consists a diverse range of styles, each offering distinct approaches and benefits.
 Some of the most popular styles include:

 - Hatha Yoga: Focused on basic postures and alignment, Hatha is often recommended for beginners.
 It emphasizes physical strength and flexibility, making it an excellent starting point for those looking to enhance their fitness levels.